Parrot-Insight-LLC/keacast-ai-agent/README.md

 ### Auto-Categorize Transaction Endpoint
 - **POST** `/api/agent/auto-categorize`
 - Suggests the best category for a transaction based on user's history and patterns
+- **Performance**: Uses fast pattern matching for common merchants, falls back to AI for complex cases

 **Request Body:**
 ```json